Russian forces fire warning shots at British destroyer in Black Sea - Interfax cites defence ministry | Law-Order

 - Russian Federation

-A Russian military ship fired warning shots at British Royal Navy destroyer HMS Defender after it entered Russian waters in the Black Sea and a Russian jet dropped bombs in its path, Interfax cited Russia's defence ministry as saying on Wednesday.
+A Russian military ship fired warning shots at British Royal Navy destroyer HMS Defender after it entered Russian waters in the Black Sea and a Russian jet dropped bombs in its path as a warning, Interfax cited Russia's defence ministry as saying on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)